SonarSource/sonar-developer-toolset/README.md

 Then to make sure prettier is run correctly, modify the on save actions:
 ![Intellij javascript onsave](intellij/intellij-javscript-actionsonsave.png)

+For Scala:

+Go to `Preferences/Settings > Editor > Code Style > Scala > Imports` and update:
+* Class count to use import with '_' -> 999
+* Ensure `Merge imports with the same prefix into one statement` is checked

 ## (Optional) Build Configuration for Intellij

 If the project uses maven and you experience problems with the built-in build system (*Build* ➡️ *Rebuild Project*) like long build times or build failures, you should [delegate the build to maven](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#delegate_to_maven).
 Make sure to skip tests during the build: